-This Error Code is part of the Message Detail Record (MDR).
-It is also included in the status update events sent to the callback
+You can use Plivo SMS error codes to identify reasons for message delivery failures.
+These error codes are part of the Message Detail Record (MDR), and also included in status update events sent to the callback

 url specified in the Send Message API request.

 |10||Invalid Message||Plivo runs basic validations on the message content when a send message API request is received, but some messages may be rejected by downstream carriers.
 This error code indicates that the message was rejected by downstream carriers with the reason “invalid message.”
 Please contact Plivo support if you encounter this error frequently.|